Philip (Yizhou) Huang

 ICRA, 2021 and Deep RL Workshop (NeurIPS 20)

-Project Page / arXiv / Video / Code
+Website / arXiv / Video / Code

 Task-conditioned hypernetworks can be used to continually adapt to varying environment dynamics in lifelong model-based reinforcement learning, with a fixed-size replay buffer.